hacker65536/myit/cgroup/cgroup.md

 The intention is that other subsystems hook into the generic cgroup support to provide new attributes for cgroups, such as accounting/limiting the resources which processes in a cgroup can access.
 For example, cpusets (see Documentation/cgoupr-v1/cpusets.txt) allow you to associate a set of CPUs and a set of memory nodes with the tasks in each cgroup.

+1.2 Why are cgroups needed ?
+--

+There are multiple efforts to provide process aggregations in the Linux kernel, mainly for resource-tracking purposes.
+Such efforts include cpusets, CKRM/ResGroups, UserBeanCounters, and virtual server namespaces.
+These all require the basic notion of a gropuing/partitionng of processes, with newly forked processes ending up in the same group (cgroup) as their parent process.

+The kernel cgroup patch provides the minimum essential kernel mechanisms required to efficientyly implement such groups.
+It has minimal impact on the system fast paths, and provides hooks for specific subsystems such as cpusets to provide addtional behaviour as desired.